All things are possible for one who believes – Mark 9:23

-At Waverley Abbey Junior School we recognise the central importance of English as a medium for thought, learning and expression across the curriculum and also as a subject in its own right.
-We believe that children need to develop their use of language in order to learn, and to play a full and active role as individuals within society.
+At Waverley Abbey we recognise the central importance of English as a medium for thought, learning and expression across the curriculum and also as a subject in its own right.
+We believe that children need to develop their use of language in order to learn and to play a full and active role as individuals within society.
 We see the need to acquire and develop language skills as a major part of the school curriculum.
+We believe that, through English lessons, children can develop a positive growth mind-set as they begin to relish challenges and are guided to self-reflect.
 English is therefore given a high priority in the school and is taught daily in every class.

 At Waverley Abbey Junior School we believe that English is: